t-cc/z1-frontend-developer/README.md

 ## 👌 Alternatives and enhancements.

-About the detection process, the best way can be run an AI assisted detection, with a library like TensorFlow.
-Unfortunately, there no are any pre-trained algorithm capable to detect an ID card: [https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts](https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts)
+For the detection process, it would be best to run an AI-assisted detection, with a library such as TensorFlow.
+Unfortunately, there are no pre-trained algorithms capable of detecting an ID card: [https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts](https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts)

 As for the app:

-- \[ ] Include more and better test, especially in the ID card detection logic.
+- \[ ] Include more and better tests, especially in the ID card detection logic.
 - \[ ] Increase the code coverage in the test.
-- \[ ] If we unable to implement an AI detect system, enhance this rudimentary color detection.
-Maybe can be boosted with a quadrant division on the image, in order to compare different zones in the ID card.
+- \[ ] If we are unable to implement an AI detection system, enhance this rudimentary color detection.
+Maybe it can be boosted with a quadrant division on the image, in order to compare different zones in the ID card.
-- \[ ] Better user experience, with info about possible errors, like camera exceptions and permission related problems.
+- \[ ] Better user experience, with information about possible errors, like camera exceptions and permission-related problems.
 - \[ ] Adapt the app to landscape format or inform the user about the required orientation.
 - \[ ] Upgrade to a progressive web app, capable to start without internet connection.